Belgian Waffles with LunaGrown Jam

-Traditional Belgian waffles are created with a yeast batter which sits overnight and is cooked the next morning.
+Traditional Belgian waffles are created with a yeast batter that sits overnight and is cooked the next morning.
 These are created with baking soda to shorten the waiting time.
 We still suggest you allow the batter to sit at least 30 minutes to allow the leavening agents to do their job.

-In the above image we have Belgian waffles with Pineapple Jam, peanut butter, shredded coconut, bananas, chocolate chips, maple syrup, and knowing me there is a dish of fresh whipped cream and a side of bacon not in the photograph!
+In the above image, we have Belgian waffles with Pineapple Jam, peanut butter, shredded coconut, bananas, chocolate chips, maple syrup, and knowing me there is a dish of fresh whipped cream and a side of bacon not in the photograph!

 If you are adventurous try adding a few tablespoons of powdered cocoa to your waffle batter.
 Chocolate waffles are a favorite filled with fresh ice cream and your favorite jam.

-As you can see we think stacks of Belgian waffles with jam, ice cream and your favorite local honey are a great way to start of a special day!
+As you can see we think stacks of Belgian waffles with jam, ice cream, and your favorite local honey are a great way to start of a special day!
 A nice change of pace from your standard cake, a thoughtful way to make anyone’s day bright!

 For additional suggestions check out our book: Beyond the Bread